halilayyildiz/miner-guard/README.md

 `https://miner-pool-guard.herokuapp.com/api/earning/1/hourly`

-All work and no playt makes Erk a dull boy
+All work and no playt makes Erk a dull bot